 Sexual Exploitation of Children: The age of sexual consent is 16 years.
-By law anyone who has sexual relations with a child under 16 may be found guilty of a felony and imprisoned for life.
+By law a person who has sexual relations with a child under 16 may be found guilty of a felony and imprisoned for life.
 There were continued reports of children being exploited in prostitution.
 The law prohibits the commercial sexual exploitation of children 18 and younger.
 Laws related to pornography and pornographic performances do not prohibit the use, procuring, and offering of a child for each of these purposes.
 The law also regulates selling, publishing, or exhibiting obscene material, defined as anything that could deprave or corrupt those open to immoral influences.

 International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-See the Department of State's Annual Report on International Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.
+See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data.html.